Kitware/Danesfield/README.rst

 in a separate project called
 `Danesfield-App <https://github.com/Kitware/Danesfield-App>`_.
-The algorithms in this repository are written in Python or at least provide a Python interface.
+The algorithms in this repository are written in Python or provide a Python interface.

 The initial implementation of this project, as presented at EarthVision_, included a dependency on proprietary software developed by Raytheon.